raipc/atsd-odbc/README.md

 DDL statements are not supported since the ATSD schema is self-managed.

+## Protocol

+The driver communicates with the ATSD using the SSL protocol.
+Enable the **Ignore SSL Errors** setting in case the target server is using the self-signed [certificate](https://axibase.com/docs/atsd/administration/ssl-ca-signed.html).

 ## Installation

 * Download the latest `msi` package for your platform from the [Releases](https://github.com/axibase/atsd-odbc/releases) section.